 Adoption Process

 (1) Complete & submit an application.
 The information provided is confidential and used to help us match a pup with your lifestyle.
 We will do our best to work with you.
-If you don't have a fence, we will help find alternatives and a dog that is content without a fence.
+If you don't have a fence, we will find alternatives and a dog that is content without a fence.
 A volunteer will be in touch and schedule a phone call to review your application and answer any questions you may have.
+Learning about you and your family, helps us find a suitable match.

-(3) Board reviews your application, home visit, and CHAAMP will follow up with you on the next steps.
+(3) The Board reviews your application, home visit, and a CHAAMP volunteer will follow up with you on the next steps.
 We'll typically have an idea of which of our dogs we think are potential matches.
-Learning about you and your family, helps us find a suitable match.

 (4) Together we discuss trainers and training.
 CHAAMP can provide a list of dog trainers in your area who follow AVSAB's position statement on humane dog training.
 Training begins with the pet-parents.
 Your dog looks to you for guidance.